duncanleo/hc-camera-ffmpeg/README.md

   -model string
     	model for the HomeKit Camera (default "Camera Module") -name string
-    	name for the HomeKit Camera (default "hc-doorbell") -pin string
+    	name for the HomeKit Camera (default "HomeKit Camera") -pin string
     	pairing PIN for the accessory) (default "00102003") -port string